OxanaGor/Capstone/Data.md

    3. In addition to Foursquare we will use some other datasets in order to make our analysis more complex and versatile.

       Thanks to the free source NYC Open Data https://opendata.cityofnewyork.us/ we have at our disposal following useful datasets that can help us to refine the decision-path in our project:

-   -  Business Improvement Districts of New York: https://data.cityofnewyork.us/Business/Business-Improvement-Districts/ejxk-d93y
+   -  Business Improvement Districts of New York
+   (this dataset show us the most attractive zones where the business prospers:
+      https://data.cityofnewyork.us/Business/Business-Improvement-Districts/ejxk-d93y

-   - Primary Commercial Zoning of New York: https://data.cityofnewyork.us/Business/Primary-Commercial-Zoning-by-lot/pwhj-ikym
+   - Primary Commercial Zoning of New York
+   (can be youseful to detect the commercial streets in Brooklyn):
+      https://data.cityofnewyork.us/Business/Primary-Commercial-Zoning-by-lot/pwhj-ikym